DimaBell/Powershell-scripts/README.md

 # Powershell-scripts
 Hi everyone!
-This repository contains two powershell scripts that i wrote recently during a cyber security course im currently attending.
+This repository contains powershell scripts that i wrote recently during a cyber security course im currently attending.
-Both scripts have the same purpose which is to remotely install a given software on computers in a given domain.
+The scripts have the same purpose which is to remotely install a given software on computers in a given domain.
-The first script "MSI software installation script.ps1" is the basic version which i wrote initially and the second script "Remote MSI installation.ps1" is an improved version of it.
+The first script "MSI software installation script.ps1" is the basic version which i wrote initially.
+The other scripts are improvements of the initial script and the "Remote MSI installation Final.ps1" is the final version.

 Don't forget to give a start if you like my work!